 Higley Unified School District provides a number of different avenues for talented and accelerated students at all grade levels.
 The newest option creates a cohort group for English Language Arts and math studies beginning in third grade.

 In this ability-grouped setting, students benefit from learning with classmates who are at a similar language arts and math level.
-The accelerated model began during the 2017-2018 school year and is now open to students in third and fourth grade, with plans to expand the program annually through the sixth grade at all of Higley Unified’s nine elementary campuses.
+The accelerated model began during the 2017-2018 school year and is now open to students in third through sixth grade.
 With the new model, dozens of elementary school teachers in Higley are working toward – or have completed – gifted endorsements.

 The new format challenges students and excites them to learn, teachers said.